nss-evening-cohort-7/notes/topics/oop-basics.md

 ##### Exercises

 - Your favorite things
 	- Create at least four classes, each representing one of your favorite things.
 	- Give each of these things two or more properties (attributes).
 	- Give each of these things two or more methods (behavior).
+		- It's fine if these methods just write a sentence to the console to represent the behavior.
 	- Create at least one instance in your `Main` method of each of these classes.
-  - Loop over each of your instantiated favorite things and print the attributes and behaviors to the console.
+	- Loop over each of your instantiated favorite things and print the attributes and behaviors to the console in any way you want.

 - Construct some Lego Minifigure Classes
 	###### Properties